 www.SaveSouthwarkWoods.org.uk | email@example.com | @southwarkwoods | Facebook Page Save Southwark Woods

 AREA Z - UNDERHILL ROAD - CAMBERWELL OLD CEMETERY

-Southwark is building over at least 37 Commonwealth War Graves in just this one area.
-Southwark has not told relatives, let alone consulted them, and only contacted the CWGC late in 2015 once the development was well under way.
+Southwark is building over at least 37 Commonwealth War Graves in this area.
+Southwark has not informed relatives, let alone consulted them, and only contacted the CWGC late in 2015 once development was under way.
 Roadways, terraces and 'new' burial plots will obliterate the war dead buried here.

-Southwark's Area Z planning application misled the public over the number of war graves to be developed over - claiming only 5.
-Now the Council admits it is in fact at least 37.
-And Southwark has no intention of commemorating many of them with CWGC headstone.
-Each red circle on the plan below is a war grave.
+Southwark's Area Z planning application misled the public over the number of war graves to be developed over - claiming only 6.
+Now the Council admits it is in fact at least 37, possibly 48.
+And Southwark has stated they have no intention of commemorating all with CWGC headstones.

 Camberwell Old Cemetery War Memorial